zhengwei0409/WIA1002DS/README.md

 Take a break, enjoy life ~~

 ## week 6 - Stack
-We learn about what is stack and how it is implemented using ArrayList.
+We learn about what is stack (LIFO) and how it is implemented using ArrayList.
 We also learn the applications of stack such as infix to postfix and tower of hanoi.

+## week 7 - Queue and Priority Queue
+We learn about what is queue (FIFO) and how it is implemented using LinkedList.
+We also learn priority queue where elements are assigned with priorities and element with the highest priority is removed first.